LloydBZirbes/theory-of-falling-bodies/README.md

 # Lloyd B. Zirbes: FALLING BODIES THEORY
 ## The Behavior Of Free Bodies In Space
 (a work in progress, as more materials are found they will be added here for posterity.
-If you have any materials not already included, please create a Pull Request!! )
+If you have any materials not already included, please join [the discussion page](https://github.com/LloydBZirbes/docs/discussions/1) )

 As noted by Lloyd himself: "Reproduction and distribution of this material is vigorously requested and encouraged."